kylipoo/applied-ai-system-project/README.md

 **What didn't.**

 - Wikipedia strikes out on obscure catalog tracks (`Sunrise City by Neon Echo`, `Library Rain by Paper Lanterns`) because those are fictional entries I added.
 The code degrades to a RAG-only explanation (no Wikipedia tag), which is acceptable but feels thinner.
+My compromise was that when relevant, add examples of what album the song was in, or when they were played, to give them a sense of prestige/appeal.
 - Gemma occasionally ignores the "don't list songs yourself" rule on the first turn and has to be re-prompted by the guardrail.
 It's caught, but it's a round-trip of latency.
 - Conflicting profiles (lofi + intense) still produce mediocre results.
 The planned "dual-pass retrieval" from the v1 README isn't implemented — it's one of the things I'd build next.